 Electricity runs on 110V AC.
 All plugs are two-pronged and rather insubstantial.
 Some travel plug adapters don’t fit American sockets.

-Citizens of more than 30 countries – including the UK, Ireland, Australia, New Zealand and most Western European countries – visiting the United States for a period of less than ninety days used to be permitted to enter under what was known as the Visa Waiver Scheme.
-Since 2009, those same people must now apply online for ESTA (Electronic System for Travel Authorization) approval before setting off.
-This is a straightforward process – simply go to the ESTA website (w https://esta.cbp.dhs.gov/) fill in your info and wait a very short while (sometimes just minutes, but it’s best to leave at least 72 hours before travelling to make sure) for them to provide you with an authorization number.
-You will not generally be asked to produce that number at your port of entry, but it is as well to keep a copy just in case, especially in times of high security alerts – you will be denied entry if you don’t have one.
-This ESTA authorization is valid for up to two years (or until your passport expires, whichever comes first).
-When you arrive at your port of entry you will be asked to confirm that your trip has an end date, that you have an onward ticket and that you have adequate funds to cover your trip.
+Citizens of 35 countries – including the UK, Ireland, Australia, New Zealand and most Western European countries – can enter under the Visa Waiver Program if visiting the United States for a period of less than ninety days.
+To obtain authorization, you must apply online for ESTA (Electronic System for Travel Authorization) approval before setting off.
+This is a straightforward process – simply go to the ESTA website, fill in your info and wait a very short while (sometimes just minutes, but it’s best to leave at least 72hr before travelling to make sure) for them to provide you with an authorization number.
+You will not generally be asked to produce that number at your port of entry, but it is as well to keep a copy just in case, especially in times of high-security alerts – you will be denied entry if you don’t have one.
+This ESTA authorization is valid for up to two years (or until your passport expires, whichever comes first) and costs $14, payable by credit card when applying.
+When you arrive at your port of entry you will be asked to confirm that your trip has an end date, that you have an onward ticket and that you have adequate funds to cover your stay.
 The customs official may also ask you for your address while in the USA; the hotel you are staying at on your first night will suffice.
 Each traveller must also undergo the US-VISIT process at immigration, where both index fingers are digitally scanned and a digital headshot is also taken for file.
 All passports need to be machine readable; any issued after October 2006 must include a digital chip containing biometric data (most countries issue these automatically nowadays, but check).